-A significant element of Newco's strategy is to increase revenue growth by focusing on innovation and new product development, including, for example, Newco's ongoing development of an insulin patch pump focused on serving the needs of people with Type 2 diabetes.
+A significant element of Newco's strategy is to increase revenue growth by focusing on innovation and new product development.
+For example, Newco is currently working on developing an insulin patch pump focused on serving the needs of people with Type 2 diabetes.
+However, this potential product is still in the product development phase, and Newco has not yet submitted an application to the FDA seeking clearance for the product.
+In addition, even if Newco submits an application to the FDA for clearance, there is no assurance that such clearance will be obtained or that Newco will be able to market and sell such product successfully.
 New product development requires significant investment in research and development.
-The results of Newco's product development efforts may be affected by a number of factors, including Newco's ability to anticipate the needs of people with diabetes, successfully complete clinical trials, obtain regulatory approvals for its products, manufacture such products in a cost-effective manner, obtain appropriate intellectual property protection for such products, gain and maintain market acceptance of such products and obtain reimbursement for such products.
+The results of Newco's product development efforts may be affected by a number of factors, including Newco's ability to anticipate the needs of people with diabetes, successfully complete clinical trials, obtain regulatory clearance and approvals for its products, manufacture such products in a cost-effective manner, obtain appropriate intellectual property protection for such products, gain and maintain market acceptance of such products and obtain reimbursement for such products.
 There can be no assurance that Newco will be able to successfully develop or commercialize any products now in development or that Newco may seek to develop or commercialize in the future.